Villian79/Random-Quote-Machine/README.md

-# random-quote-machine
+# Random-Quote-Machine
-FCC Intermediate Front End Development projects.
+FCC Intermediate Front End Development projects.<br>
+Project name: *Random Quote Machine.*<br>
+Fulfill the below user stories.
+Use whichever libraries or APIs you need.
+Give it your own personal style.
+- User Story: I can click a button to show me a new random quote.
+- User Story: I can press a button to tweet out a quote.